 What is it?
 An EggBot is a compact, open-source art robot aimed to draw on spherical or egg-shaped objects.
 Its adjustable design is thought to draw on things that are usually regarded as impossible to print on.
 It is a great start for CNC (computer numerical control) or DIY robotics.

 For its assembly, you will need two stepper motors with 200 steps per revolution, two stepper motor drivers, an Arduino, power supply for the steppers, a microserver, and a few other things.
 You can look at our step-by-step guide.

 How much does it cost?
 EggBot starts from $220, but a DIY version can turn way cheaper than that.

 What is it?
 This Holoclock can be 3D printed as a DIY project, or you can order the geared stepper motor kit.
 It is a simple clock based on a single geared stepper motor from Nippon.
 The motor is a 1:10 geared motor working at 18V with a 3 mm shaft.
 It uses a single motor, which is driven by an ATtiny2313 and L293dd circuit with the code written in Arduino IDE.

 The build uses a single motor to move the hour and the minute rings.
 The programming instructions are available in GitHub.

 How much does it cost? $60 to purchase, files to print are available for free

-License: The text of "Best Arduino Stepper Motors in 2019" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Best Arduino Stepper Motors" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.